Statement by FATF President Bjørn S. Aamo at the EU Conference "Fighting money laundering and terrorist financing - New framework, future challenges"

 The Directive proposes that the 3 European supervisory authorities will have to provide important guidance on risk as part of their functions.
 Given the increasing complexity of the international financial sector, and the recent compliance failings of major institutions, supervisors have a significant challenge ahead as the risk based approach is more widely implemented.

 The objective is to focus resources and efforts in areas where it matters most: areas where the risks are higher.
 Countries will need to undertake a comprehensive process to assess risks by assessing both the criminal and terrorist threats and identify the vulnerabilities of their system and then determine what might be the impact or consequences.
-FATF issued new guidance last month to help countries in this risk assessment process.
+FATF issued National money laundering and terrorist financing risk assessment last month to help countries in this risk assessment process.

 Large institutions already have complex risk assessments and processes to deal with them.
 However, as we have recently seen, it is challenging to assess the risks and properly mitigate them.
 For smaller institutions, while the risks may be less complex, the challenges remain.
 It will be important for government and industry to engage and to have a productive dialogue on these issues.